joshcanhelp/josh-to-11/input/posts/2022/2022-03-07-engineering-velocity-from-the-bottom-up.md

 Spending hours debugging issues, re-running flaky integration tests, fretting over whether or not a PR is ready to merge ... all of these things are low value tasks that slow us down and make us spend cycles on work that, frankly, we're just not that into.
 Clicking, typing, and talking faster might get your PR shipped but maybe it’s time to slow down and look closely at the system you are working in.

 > "... velocity improves when you focus on the details.
-It's usually an aggregation of interruptions and churn that are the biggest productivity threats to a team." @Doug Darst
+It's usually an aggregation of interruptions and churn that are the biggest productivity threats to a team." ~ Engineering Director at Okta

 I talked with a number of folks at different levels here at Auth0 and elsewhere to see where they see velocity sinks.
 As I compiled what I got out of those conversations, I saw a pattern of work "pooling" in different places, usually at a transition point.
 Depending on how your team is structured, these might be transition points between individuals or even teams, compounding the problem.